Elbow Pain – Tendonitis

 Treatment of Carpal Tunnel Syndrome

-A common cause of bursitis is from the overuse of a joint, especially when the joint is under the strain of excessive and repetitive use.
+A common cause of bursitis is from the overuse of a joint, especially when it is under the strain of excessive and repetitive use.
 Placing too much continuous pressure on a bursa can also cause bursitis.
 For instance, the bursa that is found in the back of the elbow can become inflamed by resting on the elbows for extended periods of time.

 Treatment of Bursitis